grvuolo/liberty-spgi-lab/README.md

 Follow this guide to complete the Hands-on Labs for Liberty

 In order to complete all labs, different environmnets have been provisioned.
-Each environemnt is independent from on another, but we suggest the following order:
+Each environemnt is independent from on another, so depending on the skills and interested but we suggest the following order:

 ## 1. Liberty Introduction

+Discover the basics of WebSphere Liberty and how to start Develop on it.

 **Liberty Workshop environment - VMWare**

 VNC URL: provided by instructor

 ## 2. Liberty Collectives

+Discover the Collective architecture for Liberty and how to provide dynamic load balancing and high availability.
+Finally, experience the zero-migration architecture.

 **Enterprise-Deployment-Liberty-Environment**